Sodium Chloride Lewis Dot Structure

 • Crystalline Structure: The regular arrangement of ions in the crystal lattice leads to the crystalline structure of NaCl, visible as cubic crystals.

 • Conductivity: Solid NaCl does not conduct electricity because the ions are fixed in the crystal lattice.
-However, molten NaCl or an aqueous solution of NaCl conducts electricity because the ions are mobile and can carry charge.
+Still, molten NaCl or an aqueous solution of NaCl conducts electricity because the ions are mobile and can carry charge.

 • Brittleness: The rigid structure of the crystal lattice makes NaCl brittle; stress applied can cause layers of ions to repel, leading to fracture.